fjcl2491/fjcl2491/README.md

 - 💬 Ask me about anything, always looking to share opinions and ideas.
 - 💬 Spoken languages: English/Spanish
 - ⚡ Fun fact: What we gonna do tomorrow night?...
 Same thing we do every night, try to take over the world!
-- «If a human operator needs to touch your system durig normal operations, you have a bug» Carla Geisser, Google SRE!
+- ⚡ If a human operator needs to touch your system durig normal operations, you have a bug.
+Carla Geisser

 ---